Christianity in Sri Lanka: American Mission

 Ceylon under the British relied heavily on Christian missionaries to carry out educational actives.
 A significant portion of this effort was made by the American Ceylon Mission (ACM) that was established in 1813 by Rev. Samuel Newell in Jaffna, in Tamil-dominated northern Ceylon, as part of the evangelising effort of the American Board of Commissioners for Foreign Missions.

 Lutheranism

 The Ceylon Evangelical Lutheran Church is a confessional Lutheran church in Sri Lanka, and the only Lutheran denomination registered with the Sri Lankan government.
 The church consists of more than a dozen congregations or mission stations, mainly concentrated in the tea plantation regions of Nuwara Eliya, Central Province.

 Eastern Orthodoxy

-The Russian Orthodox Church organised two missionary trips to Sri Lanka in January and April 2024, marking the resumption of its mission on the island after earlier attempts had failed to take root.
+The Russian Orthodox Church organised two missionary trips to Sri Lanka in January and April 2024, resuming its mission on the island after earlier attempts had failed to take root.
 Liturgical services were held in the city of Kurunegala and the neighboring village of Melsiripura.
 Following constituent meetings of communities in Kurunegala and Colombo, members are awaiting the decision of clergy on the official establishment of the parishes of the Russian Orthodox Church in Sri Lanka.